Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 This case presents a balance between an extended deployment timeline and compliance with corporate policies and infrastructure requirements.</br>

 Complexity could be notably high on the Virtual Network side.</br>
-Anticipate the need for virtual network peering arrangements using a hub and spoke design, route tables, configuration of DNS, private zones, private endpoints, DNS forwarding for private links, virtual network delegations, and so on.</br>
+Anticipate the need for virtual network peering arrangements using a hub and spoke design, route tables, configuration of DNS, private zones, (sometimes) private endpoints, DNS forwarding for private links, virtual network delegations, and so on.</br>
 Additionally, various analytics services may each have distinct virtual network requirements.

 This use case does not require any public IP addresses to be exposed.</br>